Recap / Kim Possible S 2 E 12 Rufus vs. Commodore Puddles/Day of the Snowmen

 - Punny Name: Summer Gale.

-- Shout-Out: Several to Night of the Living Dead including fighting several snowmen in a mall, and one jumping on the windshield as the heroes drive off.
+- Shout-Out: Several to Living Dead Series including fighting several snowmen in a mall, and one jumping on the windshield as the heroes drive off.

 - Sick and Wrong: Ron quotes this trope verbatim in regard to the snow zombies.